Maui Golf Courses: Play Through These Gorgeous Greens

 Maui’s diverse ecosystems and natural landscape provide golfers a setting not found in most other destinations.
-In addition, endless ocean views, tropical breezes and scenery, and a warm climate welcome players to test their skills year-round.
-Continue reading to learn about the top Maui golf courses.
+Endless ocean views, tropical breezes and scenery, and a warm climate welcome players to test their skills year-round.
+Plus, PGA pros and celebrities tee off every year during world-class events.
+Continue reading to learn about the top Maui golf courses and add some to the bucket list.

 Kapalua Plantation Course

-Ranked among the best Maui golf courses and top courses in Hawaii, Kapalua Plantation Course features dramatic views of the ocean and West Maui Mountains.
+Ranked among the best Maui golf courses and top courses in Hawaii, Kapalua Plantation Course features dramatic ocean and West Maui Mountains views.
 The course measures over 7,400 yards, with wide fairways and elevation changes offering downhill tee shots.
-For an added challenge, players will find deep bunkers scattered throughout the greens and lots of trees.
+For an added challenge, players find deep bunkers scattered throughout the greens and lots of trees.

-The Plantation Course hosts the PGA Sentry Tournament of Champions every year.
+In addition, Plantation Course hosts PGA Sentry Tournament of Champions every year.
 Legends who have played this course include Ernie Els, Vijay Singh and Tiger Woods.

 The Dunes at Maui Lani Golf Course

 The Dunes course is the only one in Hawaii built on natural dune terrain.
-Its architect, Robin Nelson, used the land’s inspiration to design a course that blends old and new.
+Its architect, Robin Nelson, used the land’s inspiration to design a course that blends old and new features.
 This dramatic scenery makes The Dunes at Maui Lani a must-see.

 Kahili Golf Course